 While there is no minimum or maximum size for a QR Code, it is recommended that the code should be at least 1 cm x 1 cm for close proximity use cases.
 And for other scenarios, you can follow the 10:1 distance to QR size ratio while sizing your YouTube QR Code.

 For instance, if the typical scanning distance is 15-20 cm, then the code should be at least 1.5-2 cm x 1.5-2 cm in size.

-If you need to print the YouTube QR Code for your marketing campaigns, it is recommended to use vector formats such as SVG and EPS over the traditional image formats such as PNG and JPG.
+If you need to print the YouTube QR Code for your video marketing campaigns, it is recommended to use vector formats such as SVG and EPS over the traditional image formats such as PNG and JPG.